 The Comprehensive School Safety Plan will be reviewed and updated by March 1st every year.
 In July of every year, the school will report on the status of its school safety plan including a description of its key elements in the annual school accountability report card.

-A copy of the Comprehensive School Safety Plan is available for review at the Canyon Springs Community School office.
+A copy of the Comprehensive School Safety Plan is available for review at Golden Oak Community School Office.

 Safety Plan Vision